 Heat a large pot of water to a boil.
 While it is heating prepare a bowl of ice water on the nearby countertop and have a ladle or a slotted spoon (maybe both- they can be slippery buggers) ready.

 Drop the peaches a few at a time into the boiling water and keep an eye on them for about 1 minute.
 Remove using the ladle and/or slotted spoon and put in the ice water bath.
-When the are cool enough to handle, slide the skins off each peach and transfer to a cutting board, preferably with a well (the little trench around the edge that catches juices before the run off on to the table).
+When they are cool enough to handle, slide the skins off each peach and transfer to a cutting board, preferably with a well (the little trench around the edge that catches juices before the runoff on to the table).

 Slice the peaches off the pit in large-ish chunks.
 Some of my chunks ended up being small slivers and that is okay.
 Set aside.